OriginProtocol/origin/packages/graphql/README.md

 - `USE_METRICS_PROVIDER` [`"true"`, `undefined`] - Configure and use the Web3 provider that displays general metrics about usage
 - `APOLLO_METRICS_API_KEY` - API key to use for Apollo metrics.
 - `DISABLE_CACHE` - Disable caching (currently only caching in the `eventsource` package)
+- `PROVIDER_URL` - An explicit URL to use for a Web3 JSON-RPC provider